Voultapher/Presentations/MeetingC++Jan2017_delegates/present.md

 }
 ```
 Note:
-- As you can see, it is just a dummy function tha'll fail on instanciation.
+- As you can see, it is just a dummy function that'll fail on instantiation.
 - Why can't we build a delegate with move only types? >>
 ---
 ```cpp